-Lesson links/resources: Storytelling Lesson Plan-CS First Dialogue Example Project If you get stuck, review the Dialogue Solution Sheet.
-CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Create a program using Scratch Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
+1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
 1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 50-60 min Introduction (Survey) 10 min Dialogue Videos/Activity 30-40 min Wrap Up 10 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Storytelling Lesson Plan-CS First • Dialogue Example Project • If you get stuck, review the Dialogue Solution Sheet. • CS First account Students: • Computer/tablet with internet access • CS First account Subject integrated: ELA Other standards addressed: L.3.2-Use commas and quotation marks in dialogue.
+Time needed: Total Time: 50-60 min Introduction (Survey) 10 min Dialogue Videos/Activity 30-40 min Wrap Up 10 min Materials needed: Teacher: Teacher: Computer Projector/smartboard with sound Storytelling Instructional Slides Dialogue Example Project If you get stuck, review the Dialogue Solution Sheet.
+Scratch Account Note: There are additional instructional videos on creating stories using scratch on YouTube.
+Students: Computer/tablet with internet access Scratch Account Subject integrated: ELA Other standards addressed: L.3.2-Use commas and quotation marks in dialogue.
 RL.3.2-Recount stories, including fables, folktales, and myths from diverse cultures; determine the central message, lesson, or moral and explain how it is conveyed through key details in the text.
-Vocabulary: Conditionals : Statements that only run under certain conditions Loop : The action of doing something over and over Even t: An action that causes something to happen Sequence : An action that causes something to happen Notes: This lesson can be divided into different sessions. →Teachers will need to create free teacher and/or student accounts (when applicable) at https://csfirst.withgoogle.com.
+Vocabulary: Conditionals : Statements that only run under certain conditions Loop : The action of doing something over and over Even t: An action that causes something to happen Sequence : An action that causes something to happen Notes: This lesson can be divided into different sessions. →Teachers will need to create free teacher and/or student accounts (when applicable) at https://scratch.mit.edu This lesson was recreated using resources from CS First which is no longer available online.

-Lesson overview: Purpose: Students learn about how CS First works, then tell a story using Scratch for CS First where a character walks through a scene describing what they see.
-Lesson: Have students log in to the CS First website using their student accounts.
-Students watch videos and create a "Check It Out" project in Scratch for CS First.
+Week 26: Check It Out Lesson overview: Purpose: Students tell a story using Scratch where a character walks through a scene describing what they see.
+Lesson: Have students log in to the scratch account.
+Videos: Introduction Unexpected Encounter (Use smartboard to show videos in attached slide or assign the slide to students in google classroom for them to view independently.)
+Youtube has some additional instructional videos if needed.
+Students watch videos and create a "Check It Out" project in Scratch.
 Check in with students as they watch the videos and complete their projects.
-Video 1: Students should use the tabs on their internet browser to switch between the Scratch for CS First and CS First tabs.
 Students choose add-ons to enhance their project.
-When there are five minutes left in class, instruct students to find the Wrap-Up page and complete the short survey.
-Your students' projects are automatically shared with your teacher account.
-Encourage students to also show their projects to a neighbor/classmate.
 Discuss the lesson and facilitate a brief discussion about what students learned and experienced.
 Question 1: What was your favorite part of this lesson?
 Question 3: What blocks did you use, and what did they do?
-Lesson links/resources: Storytelling Lesson Plan-CS First Check It Out Starter Project Check It Out Example Project If you get stuck, review the Check It Out Solution Sheet.
+Lesson links/resources: Storytelling Slide Starter Project One Starter Project Two Starter Project Three If you get stuck, review the Solution Sheet.
 CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Create a program using Scratch Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
+1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
+Time needed: Total Time: 50-60 min• Introduction (Survey) 10 min• Check It Out Videos/Activity 30-40 min• Wrap Up 10 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Starter Project One • Starter Project Two • Starter Project Three • If you get stuck, review the Solution Sheet . • Scratch Account Students: